Update Orders

 Link to section

-• The most recent version number.
+• The current version number.

-• The field you want to add.
+• The property you want to add.

-• An idempotency key.
+• A new idempotency key.

 The following request adds an additional line item to an order with the given UID: